Flutterwave/PHP-v3/README.md

 Flutterwave::bootstrap(); # this will use the default configuration set in .env
 ```

-if you prefer not to use a .env, you can simply pass your API keys directly like the example below.
+If you prefer not to use a .env, you can pass your API keys directly.
+An example is found below:

 ```php
 use \Flutterwave\Helper\Config;